altjerue/Portfolio/README.md

 ## AI & ML

-### Neural Networks
+I will be posting in [AIML](./AIML/) projects that are helping me solidify the concepts behind AI and Machine Learning.

-I will be posting in [NeuralNetworks](./NeuralNetworks/) projects that are helping me solidify the concepts behind Neural Networks.
+- [Neural Network from scratch](./AIML/neuralnet_from_scratch.py): solved the XOR problem with a two-layer neural network, built from scratch.

 ### Other projects